MonishLokhande/MDRS_monitoring_overlay/README.md

 ## Adafruit dashboard setup
 adafruit_sensor_logging.py calls the read"X".py functions to read various sensor values based off the schematics above.

-1) To use it copy all the required files onto the pico w then rename adafruit_sensor_logging.py to main.py.
+1) To use it copy all the read"X".py files onto the pico w then rename adafruit_sensor_logging.py to main.py.

 2) Configure securityInfo.py